adfr/template/README.md

 # Cloudera AI Jobs Template

 This template provides a comprehensive framework for setting up and managing jobs in Cloudera Machine Learning (CML), including ML workflows, data processing, and scheduled tasks.
+It now includes enhanced environment variable support and a generic application launcher.

 ## 🚀 Quick Start

 1. Clone this repository into your CML project
+2. Set the `TEMPLATE_DIR` environment variable if your project structure differs
-2. Copy `.env.example` to `.env` and fill in your values
+3. Copy `.env.example` to `.env` and fill in your values (if using the job runner)
+4. Run `python app_setup.py` to launch the demo Flask application
-3. Run `python run_jobs.py` to create all jobs in CML
+5. Or run `python run_jobs.py` to create all jobs in CML

 ## 📁 Project Structure